Software-Knife-and-Tool/thorn/README.md

 and then reinstall.

-Note: the installation mechanism does not remove the installation directory before writing it and changes to directory structure and files will tend to accrete.
-The make uninstall target will remove that if desired.
+Note: the installation mechanism does not remove the installation directory before writing it and changes to directory structure and files will tend to accumulate.
+The make *uninstall* target will remove that if desired.

 ```
 % sudo make uninstall